rrpronaldo/Portfolio-Data_Science/README.md

 ## Contents

+- ### Deep Learning

+	- [Coloring black and white images](https://github.com/rrpronaldo/colorful_image_colorization): Image colorization is the process of taking an input grayscale (black and white) image and then producing an output colorized image.
+The main purpose of this is to color some pictures of my grandfather.

+	_Tools: Pandas, Numpy, Matplotlib, Tensorflow, Pytorch_

+	_Skills: Neural Networks, Deep Learning_

 - ### Data Analysis, Feature Engineering and Machine Learning

 	- [Notebook House Prices](https://github.com/rrpronaldo/Portfolio-Data_Science/blob/master/Portfolio_-_House_Prices_Vs1.ipynb): This is a Kaggle platform competition, available at [House Prices: Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).
 From a dataset with 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, challenges to predict the final price of each home.